Olive Ayhens

-Olive Madora Ayhens (born 1943), is an American artist based in Brooklyn, New York.
+Olive Madora Ayhens (born 1943), is an American visual artist.
 She first gained recognition in California in the 1970s for stylized figurative work, but is most known for the fantastical, dizzying cityscapes, landscapes and interiors, often depicting New York City, that she has painted since the mid-1990s.
 These works intermingle the urban and pastoral, and inside and outside, employing absurd juxtapositions, improbabilities of scale and vibrant colors, in pointed but playful explorations of the clash between civilization and nature.
 New York Sun critic David Cohen has described her images as "poised between the lyrical and the apocalyptic.
 They capture both the poetry and the politics of the densely populated, literally and metaphorically stratified, used and abused city."
+She is based in Brooklyn, New York.

 Ayhens has been recognized with a Guggenheim Fellowship and awards from the Joan Mitchell, Adolph & Esther Gottlieb and Pollock-Krasner foundations.
-She has exhibited at institutions including the San Francisco Museum of Modern Art (SFMOMA), American Academy of Arts & Letters, Roswell Museum, and New York State Museum.
+She has exhibited at institutions including the San Francisco Museum of Modern Art (SFMOMA), American Academy of Arts & Letters, Roswell Museum and New York State Museum.
 Her work belongs to the public collections of MTA Arts & Design in New York, the Oakland Museum of California and the Anderson Museum of Contemporary Art, among others.

 Early life and career

-Olive Madora Ayhens was born in 1943 and raised in Oakland, California.
+Olive Madora Ayhens was born and raised in Oakland, California.
 She decided to become an artist at age 18 and enrolled at the San Francisco Art Institute (SFAI), where she earned BFA and MFA degrees (1968, 1969), while producing figurative work influenced by Pre-Columbian art, early modernists and Abstract Expressionism.

 Ayhens was active among a group of female Bay Area artists in the early 1970s (among them, Judith Linhares and M. Louise Stanley), who became known for work that drew upon feminist ideas, outsider and ethnographic art, and the Funk movement to explore more direct, personal and social narratives.
 Attracting the attention of California curators such as Philip Linhares and Whitney Chadwick, she appeared in group shows at SFMOMA, the Berkeley Art Center, Fresno Art Museum and Laguna Art Museum, and had solo exhibitions at the SFAI (1972), SFMOMA Artist Gallery (1989) and Michael Himovits Gallery (1991–94), among other venues.